13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

 This will be a huge mistake.
-In fact, the ideal location for your indoor display console, should be the room or space that most closely matches the outside weather conditions and trend.
+In fact, the ideal location for your indoor display console should be the room or space that most closely matches the outside weather conditions and trends.

 There are basically 3 main reasons for the importance of correctly placing your indoor weather station for optimal readings.